jaredhowland/.dotfiles/README.md

 Install all desired software.

-After installing GIT, to sync the local repo with the remote, do:
+After installing Git, to sync the local repo with the remote, do:

     cd ~/.dotfiles
     git init